rmolinari/data_structures/README.md

 `CSegmentTreeTemplate` is the C implementation of the generic class.
 Concrete classes are built on top of this in Ruby, just as with the pure Ruby `SegmentTreeTemplate` class.

-A benchmark suggests that a long sequence of `max_on` operations against a max-val Segment Tree is about 4 times as fast with the C version as with the Ruby version.
+A benchmark suggests that a long sequence of `max_on` operations against a max-val Segment Tree is about 4 times as fast with C as with Ruby.
 I'm a bit suprised the improvment isn't larger, but remember that the C code must still interact with the Ruby objects in the underlying data array, and must combine them, etc., via Ruby lambdas.

 # References
 - [Allan] Allan, J., _CC: Convenient Containers_, https://github.com/JacksonAllan/CC, (retrieved 2023-02-01).